module specification

 Students' knowledge and understanding of haematology will be developed through a programme of lectures and supporting exercises, together with the guided use of student centred learning resources.
 Lectures will be used to provide a conceptual framework.
 Student centred assignments; including the execution of a substantial research assignment will enable students to reinforce and expand their knowledge and develop subject skills and competence.

-Activities include: Face-to-face lectures (22 hours), tutorials and seminars (16 hours), laboratory sessions (6 hours), computer based learning, formative and summative assessments, other activities including: learning diaries; independent learning tasks; library searches.
-These activities when summarised in the form of learning diaries can form the basis of student’s comprehension of their personal development portfolio (156 hours of self study by the student).
+Activities include: Face-to-face lectures, tutorials and seminars, laboratory sessions computer based learning, formative and summative assessments, other activities including: learning diaries; independent learning tasks; library searches.

 Learning outcomes